mlabieniec/AngularMaterialPWA/partTwo/README.md

 # Angular Material PWA Part Two

 This is part two for [this blog post series](https://medium.com/@michaellabieniec/part-1-building-a-progressive-web-application-pwa-with-angular-material-and-aws-amplify-5c741c957259).
+Follow the instructions in the post to initialize the project.

 ## Development server